coalton-lang/coalton-website/content/post/20220906-quantum-compiler.md

 T 0       H 0       T 0       S 1       S 1       T 1       T 1
 ```

 Notice how every operation in the output is either `H`, `S`, `T`, or `CNOT`.
 But also notice how there are a _lot_ of operations—290 of them to be exact.
+(To recount, there were 16 operations for the compilation before, but again, that had to use *continuous* operations.)
 There are only two differences in how we run the compiler between this and the previous IBM-chip compilation:

 1. We had to specify the chip `4Q-cliffordt`.
-(Quilc will be happy to construct a chip of any requested shape, size, and native operations; `4Q-cliffordt` is just a convenient built-in for testing.)
+(Quilc will be happy to construct a chip of any requested shape, size, and native operations; `4Q-cliffordt` is just a convenient built-in for testing the discrete compilation machinery.)
 2. We had to specify a tolerance, here a discrete compilation accuracy within 0.1% for each approximation made.

 If we request more precision, we notice an increase in operation count.